-Students who need accommodations should contact the Disability Resource Center (468-3031 or email@example.com) to schedule a confidential intake appointment with a DRC Counselor.
+Students who need academic accommodations should contact the Disability Resource Center (DRC) by phone at 707-468-3031, by email at email@example.com, or in-person in Room 4130 of the Library and Learning Resource Center to schedule a confidential intake appointment with a DRC Counselor.
 This includes students who:

 - have a verified medical disability

-- have been diagnosed as Deaf or Hard of Hearing, or are having trouble hearing in class
+- have been diagnosed as Deaf or hard of hearing, or are having difficulty hearing in class

 - have a temporary disability or illness

-- have a psychological diagnosis, like Depression, Bi-polar, or Anxiety Disorder
+- have a psychological diagnosis, such as depression, bi-polar, or anxiety disorder

-- have mobility or other problems that may require special arrangements
+- have mobility or other limitations that may require special arrangements

 - have other special circumstances that they would like to discuss in a confidential environment

-If you are a Mendocino College Student that requires a service animal, you need to contact Andrea Diebold at 707-468-3031 or firstname.lastname@example.org.
+If you are a Mendocino College Student that requires a service animal, you need to contact 707-468-3031.
 We require that you fill out a registration form with us so that we have you information and the animals information on hand, in turn getting it approved by the Dean of Student Services or Vice President.

 Please follow the link to review the Department of Justice's regulations detailing information about service animals.
 This revision was released in 2010. http://www.ada.gov/service_animals_2010.htm